akvk1712/akvk1712/README.md

 - 🖥️ AI-ML Blacksmith: Forging Powerful Machine Learning Tools
 - 🎨 Thought-to-action-maker: Whipping Ideas into Real and elegant designs.
 - 📚 Eternal Learner: Always in pursuit of knowledge and new skills.
-- 🎮 Gaming Guru: Roaming The Virtual Worlds One Pixel at a Time.
+- 🎮 Gaming Guru: Roaming The Virtual Worlds One Pixel At A Time.

 ## 🛠️ Tech Toolbox